 The book of hours is a collection of Christian devotional texts that was extremely popular during the late Middle Ages and Renaissance.
-Each individual copy contains psalms, hymns, readings, and other materials, which were arranged to mirror the monastic cycle of daily prayer and worship.
-Unlike the various liturgical booksopens a new window that guided communal prayer of monks and priests, the book of hours is a personal prayer book.
+Each individual copy contains psalms, hymns, readings, and other materials arranged to mirror the monastic cycle of daily prayer and worship known as the Liturgy of the Hours, or Divine Officeopens a new window.
+However, unlike the various books used by monks and priests in their celebration of the medieval Christian liturgyopens a new window, the book of hours is a personal prayer book.
 It was made for those outside the clergy, who nevertheless wished to incorporate certain aspects of Church ritual into their own lives.
-Individual books of hours were designed to facilitate private prayer and to encourage personal reflection; this was often accomplished through the interplay of text and imagery, as in the example at the top of this page.
+Individual books of hours were therefore designed to facilitate private prayer and to encourage personal reflection; this was often accomplished through the interplay of text and imagery, as in the example at the top of this page.

 Though these books served a spiritual purpose, they were produced commercially and were generally quite expensive.
 Nevertheless, among those who could afford to pay, they became essential -- even fashionable -- aids to private prayer, and were produced in vast numbers between the 13th and 16th centuries.

 Some measure of their popularity must have been due to the fact that books of hours were made largely to suit individual tastes.
 The language, imagery, script, and even the books' contents were all, at least to some degree, variable.
 In any given copy, the style and overall quality of decoration might reflect personal preference, local tradition, or simply what a particular buyer could afford to either commission or purchase ready-made.
 Many books of hours are thus unadorned and modest, while others are conspicuous in their luxury, with the finest examples preserving masterpieces of medieval painting and illumination.